vascosta/epicurius/server/README.md

 #### Repository

-The repository package contains the interfaces and implementations that are used to access the PostgreSQL database, using the [JDBI](https://jdbi.org/) library, the Firestore database using the [Firestore API](https://cloud.google.com/firestore/docs/reference/rest), the Cloud Storage using the [Cloud Storage Kotlin Library](https://github.com/googleapis/java-storage?tab=readme-ov-file), the Cloud Function and Spoonacular API using an __HTTP client__.
+The repository package contains the interfaces and implementations that are used to access the PostgreSQL database, using the [JDBI](https://jdbi.org/) library, the Cloud Storage using the [Cloud Storage Kotlin Library](https://github.com/googleapis/java-storage?tab=readme-ov-file), the Cloud Function and Spoonacular API using an __HTTP client__.

 The repository is organized in the following classes:
 * [CloudFunctionRepository](./src/main/kotlin/epicurius/repository/cloudFunction/contract/CloudFunctionRepository.kt), which contains the repository related to the __get ingredients from picture__ operation;